classiebit/eventmie-pro-docs/resources/docs/3.0/admin/administration.md

 ---

-Manage all organizers' events directly from the Admin Panel for complete oversight and quality control.

-- Admins can create events on behalf of organizers.
+Maintain full oversight and quality control over all events on your platform.

-- When creating an event, the Admin must select an Organizer.
+- **Admin Authority:** Admins can create, edit, disable, or delete any event.
+When creating an event, the Admin must assign an organizer.
-- Once assigned, the Organizer for an event cannot be changed.
+- **Immutable Assignment:** Once an event is assigned to an organizer, this cannot be changed for audit and compliance.
-- Only Admins can disable or delete events.
-- Disabled events are hidden from the front-end and return a 404 error if accessed directly.
+- **Visibility Control:** Disabled events are hidden from the front-end and return a 404 error if accessed directly, protecting your brand and user experience.
-- Organizers can only **Unpublish** their events; only Admins can delete them.
+- **Organizer Permissions:** Organizers can only unpublish their own events; only Admins can delete them.

+---

+> {info} **Compliance:** Centralized event management ensures your platform meets legal, quality, and brand standards—just like top event platforms.

+---

 <a name="bookings"></a>
 ## Bookings